FK BASK: The early years

 The first and foremost problem of newly founded club was a playfield.
 The field in Jugovićeva Street was too tight for the playground so another suitable place in the area known as Bara Venecija was found, between current Belgrade Fair and the main city railway station.
 However, they could not stay there because the river Sava had risen up, flooded and destroy the playfield.
 Finally, an adequate playground was found in part of Topčider near of Košutnjak’s forest, in the place of current Range station Topčider.
 Although the playground was quite far from the city center at that time, "Soko" arranged it well and stayed there for a full 27 years, until the state expropriated it for railway needs.

 The stadium got an athletics track and a tribune for standing.
 Apart from many local games, the first international match in Serbia, between the national team of the Kingdom of Yugoslavia and national team of Romania was played on it, which ended with the victory of the later by 2:1.
-It was the third international match of the Yugoslav national team and it was played on 8 May 1922, in the honour of the wedding of King Alexander and Romanian Princes Maria, was attended by over 1,500 spectators, which was remarkable for that time.
+It was the third international match of the Yugoslavia national team and it was played on 8 May 1922, in the honour of the wedding of King Alexander and Romanian Princes Maria, was attended by over 1,500 spectators, which was remarkable for that time.